Pennsylvania Medical Malpractice Insurance

 - Check out our 7 secrets your medical malpractice insurance agent won’t tell you page to get insider information on buying coverage in Pennsylvania.

-How much does medical malpractice insurance cost in Pennsylvania.
+How much does medical malpractice insurance cost in Pennsylvania?

-Rates in Pennsylvania vary greatly dependent on where you practice.
+Rates in Pennsylvania vary greatly depending on where you practice.
 For example, a general surgeon in Philadelphia (Philadelphia County) could see an annual malpractice premium of $49,500.
 That same general surgeon could move their medical practice to Scranton (Lackawanna County) and see their malpractice premium drop to $41,000.
 This is one of the many reasons it’s important to work with an insurance agency that specializes in medical malpractice insurance.
 Below are mature, base rates with no credits or discounts.
 We typically get our clients a 30-50% reduction from these rates:

 - Internal Medicine Average Rate $11,326